Skip to main content

 Model Relationships

-Define relationships in your entity:
+Define relationships in your model file:

 // src/models/posts.rs